AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-0-0.md

 ## Management

-- Resource leaks occur due to Unclosed **ResourceResolver** errors in logs.
-(18488)
 - The title and icon of the **Force delete** dialog box are misaligned in the Assets UI.
 (21933)
 - When any JSON is updated in the folder profile for XML Editor Configuration, the save operation disrupts the XML Editor Configuration.
 (22414)
 - When duplicating any folder profile, its admin user list also gets copied from the original folder profile.
 (19067)
 - When moving large folders (containing a large volume of DITA content, up to 200,000 items) from Assets UI, an error occurs.
 (20107)
-- When using dynamic title with `<conkeyref>`, it does not resolve properly in **Guides Report Topic list**.
-(20144)
 - Editing the **Folder** profile with unified shell enabled, leads to blank UI.
 (22212)
 - When deleting folders containing large number of files, the operation fails.
 (17107)
 - When you cancel/delete the translation job or delete the project, the translation dashboard shows **In progress** status.
 (18417)
-- When you enable unified shell for a cloud instance, the topic preview does not open from map dashboard.
-(18826)
 - When you send two versions of an untranslated topic simultaneously using non-legacy translation and approve the second version before the first, the translation project with the first version gets broken.
 (22200)